Editor’s Introduction

 Aśubha, which means not only ugly but also horrid, disgusting, repulsive or impure, is best understood by referring to the word from which it is derived by the addition of a negative prefix. Śubha, literally purity, really means beauty, though beauty of the spiritual rather than of the sensuous order.
 It is Pure Beauty in the Platonic and Neoplatonic sense of something shining in a world of its own above and beyond concrete things, which are termed beautiful only so far as they participate in its perfection.
 When Buddhism insists that all conditioned things are aśubha, it does not mean that we have to regard a flower, for instance, as essentially ugly, but only that in comparison with the beauties of a higher place of reality those of a lower plane are insignificant.
 Beauty and ugliness are relative terms.
 We cannot really see the conditioned as aśubha until we have seen the Unconditioned as śubha.
 Similarly, within the conditioned itself, in order to see the ugliness and impurity of objects belonging to a lower plane it is necessary to ascend, in meditation, to one which is higher.2

 Sangharakshita’s treatment of aśubha and śubha in this context implies that we can think of the śubha as a fourth vimokṣa-mukha, and therefore that we can contemplate it in relation to the aśubha, and this can lead to a real experience of liberation.
 Indeed, much later, he made this idea explicit.
-For example, in his vignette, ‘Green Tara and the fourth lakṣaṇa’, composed in the last year of his life, he said,
+In his vignette, ‘Green Tara and the fourth lakṣaṇa’, composed in the last year of his life, he said,

 Historically speaking, Buddhism has not developed a spiritual path in which the goal is envisaged in terms of ideal beauty and the path in terms of increasing love for that beauty.
 There is no reason, however, why such a path should not be developed within the general framework of Buddhist practice, especially as we have models for such an approach within the Western spiritual tradition.

-This ascent of Beauty is what Plato taught via Socrates in the so-called Socratic phase of Plato’s dialogues.
+This ascent of Beauty is what Plato taught in the so-called Socratic phase of his dialogues.
 As Buddhists, however, we have to understand beauty in the context of the other lakṣaṇas.
-One of Sangharakshita’s reservations about Platonism is that Plato had a metaphysical doctrine of ‘Forms’ which is quasi-eternalist – though there are different ways of interpreting it.
+One of Sangharakshita’s reservations about Platonism is that Plato had a metaphysical doctrine of ‘Forms’ which is quasi-eternalist — though there are different ways of interpreting it.
 Sangharakshita dissociates himself from that metaphysical element of Plato’s teaching, yet he strongly identifies with the aspect of ascent through Beauty, which he considers to be a key to the transmission of the Dharma in the West.

 But before further exploring the path of beauty— the śubha-marga, to coin a phrase — there is an important part of the picture to fill in.
 The idea of beauty as an ascent implies not only a higher Beauty, but a powerful attraction from us towards it.
 This is what I mean by the term ‘Eros’.